dandumitriu33/tech-interview-workbook-dandumitriu33/docs/module_progbasics.md

 #### How do you find a max value in a list/array if you can’t use any built-in functions?

-One way is to assign the maximum to the first element and then loop through the list once, comparing the maximum to each element.
-If the element in the list is greater, then the maximum will take the element's value.
+One way is to assign the maximum to the first element and then pass through the list once, comparing the maximum to each element.
+If the element in the list is greater, then the maximum will take the element's value and continue.

         numbers = [5, 20, 14, 2, 31]